opengeospatial/styles-and-symbology/README.md

 ## Encodings

-Multiple encodings of will be defined based on the conceptual model and extensions.
+Multiple encodings will be defined based on the conceptual model and extensions.
 One encoding will be a direct encoding of the logical model in JSON.

 ## Communication